aws-samples/aws-account-migration-from-consolidated-billing-to-all-features/README.md

 4. If customer has EDP/PPA on the existing account, add new Management Account to the EDP/PPA (AWS Account Team will help the customer)

+## Deploy

-## Deploy the application in the Management Account of the New AWS Organizations
+Deploy the application in the Management Account of the New AWS Organizations

 To build and deploy your application for the first time, run the following in your shell:

 1. Download the code in the terminal for the ***Management Account*** of the `New AWS Organizations`